-Strongly link rewards with both business and individual performance while appropriately balancing risk
+Strongly link pay and performance by providing compensation based on both business and individual performance while appropriately balancing risk

 Capital One emphasizes pay-for-performance at all organizational levels.
 Typically, as an executive's level of responsibility increases, so does the proportion of the executive's pay that is subject to performance criteria.
-Therefore, the named executive officers have the highest proportion of their pay directly linked to Company and individual performance, as compared to other associates.
-Awards made to the named executive officers in January 2019 for the 2018 performance year were based on Company and individual performance, and on demonstrating specific leadership competencies assessed through a comprehensive performance management process that included an individual assessment specifically designed to evaluate the degree to which the executive balanced risks inherent to his or her role.
+Therefore, the NEOs have the highest proportion of their pay directly linked to Company and individual performance, as compared to other associates.
+Awards made to the NEOs in February 2021 for the 2020 performance year were based on Company and individual performance, and on demonstrating specific leadership competencies assessed through a comprehensive performance management process that included an individual assessment specifically designed to evaluate the degree to which the executive balanced risks inherent to his or her role.
 The Chief Risk Officer compiled these risk assessments and the Chief Human Resources Officer reviewed the assessments for the NEOs.
 Separately, the Chief Auditor compiled and reviewed the risk assessment for the Chief Risk Officer.
 The Committee considered the assessments in making its determinations regarding individual performance and compensation levels.